mam1/BBB---RTC/README.md

 # BBB---RTC
-Testing the RTC on the Waveshare Misc Cape
+Testing the PCF8563 RTC on the Waveshare Misc Cape.
+Mounted on a Beaglebone black rev C.